| | Speed, the non-illegal variety of course, symbolizes the attitude of the successful wheeling and dealing businessman and the

 cloth that hung limply from my white, Fruit of the Loom T-shirt.
 And now I'm glad he did for I would never have been able to

+finish the experiment otherwise.
+Complacent with my findings to that point, I would never have thought of the last phase.
 I found that the speed lines behaved as they were hypothesized to do when I fell from a three-story building face first into

 the pavement.
 The black streams of cloth stretched up toward the heavens majestically as I hurtled toward Earth thrashing about